-Now, as in the past, the university is guided by the spiritual and intellectual ideals of the Sisters of St. Joseph, who continue to sponsor the institution.
-It will continue to be identified as a private four-year Catholic university and motivated by the moral and religious values of the Judeo-Christian tradition.
+Now, as in the past, the university is guided by the spiritual and intellectual ideals of the Sisters of St. Joseph.
+It continues to be identified as a private four-year Catholic university and motivated by the moral and religious values of the Judeo-Christian tradition.
+In 2022, Catholic sponsorship of Fontbonne University was transferred to St. Joseph Educational Ministries, a ministerial public juridic person under canon law, which is charged with preserving the tradition and charism of the Sisters of St. Joseph of Carondelet at Fontbonne University.